Luxmusik/sandbox-virtualappliance/readme.md

 The service returns an empty 200 response if successful or an error if it failed.

-#### Creating a new mock service
+#### Creating a sandbox
-Creating a new mock service creates a Git repository to host your code and assigns access permissions.
-Once created, you can pull and push code to the Git repository to update the mock service and deploy the changes.
+Creating a new sandbox creates a Git repository to host your code and assigns access permissions.
+Once created, you can pull and push code to the Git repository to update the sandbox and deploy the changes.

-Create a mock service using the /mockservices service:
+Create a sandbox using the /sandbox service:

 ```
-Endpoint: /api/1/mockservices
+Endpoint: /api/1/sandboxes
 Method: POST
 Content-Type: application/json
 Cookie: sessionId={your_session_token}
 Request Body:
 {
     "ownerOrganisationName": your organisation name,
-    "name": (Optional) give your mock service a name,
+    "name": (Optional) give your sandbox a name,
     "commitBaseTemplate": (Optional) expects a boolean (true|false).
 If false, creates a bare repo.
-If true, commits an exmple mock service
+If true, commits example code.
+Defaults to true.
 }
 ```

-If you don't provide a name for the mock service, a name will be generated for you.
-A curl example to create a new mock service owned by the Bluth organisation:
+If you don't provide a name for the sandbox, a name will be generated for you.
+A curl example to create a new sandbox owned by the Bluth organisation:

 ```
 curl -X POST -H "Content-Type: application/json" -H "Cookie: sessionId=s-db31478d-a6f8-4717-bc5a-2e587d8a7734"
--d '{"name":"banana-stand", "ownerOrganisationName":"Bluth"}' http://bluth-sandbox.com/api/1/mockservices
+-d '{"name":"banana-stand", "ownerOrganisationName":"Bluth"}' http://bluth-sandbox.com/api/1/sandboxes
 ```

-The service returns the name of the created mock service or an error if there was a problem processing the request:
+The service returns the name of the created sandbox or an error if there was a problem processing the request:

 ```
 {